Penghuihuang2000/Penghuihuang2000.github.io/_pages/about.md

 My research focuses on developing and applying statistical and machine learning methods to address biomedical challenges.

-**Methodology.** My work centers on statistical genomics and genetics, with an emphasis on cellular deconvolution, multi-omics integration, Bayesian modeling, and statistical computing.
+**Methodology.** My work centers on statistical genomics and genetics, with an emphasis on cellular deconvolution, multi-omics integration, Bayesian modeling, statistical computing, and network.

-**Applications.** I collaborate with biomedical researchers to apply these methods to large-scale studies in neurodegenerative disease, respiratory disease, and reproductive health, enabling insights into disease mechanisms and potential biomarkers.
+**Applications.** I collaborate with biomedical researchers to apply these methods to large-scale studies in neurodegenerative disease, respiratory disease, and reproductive health, enabling insights into disease mechanisms and biomarker discoveries.

 ---